|

 A grainy feel can occur, depending on how the deodorant hardens.
 When the temperature cools down too slowly, it can create a bumpy or grainy texture.

-This can also happen if the deodorant changes its consistency too often, and it melts due to too hot temperatures.
+This can also happen if the deodorant changes its consistency too often, and melts due to too hot temperatures.

 To make it smooth again, add a bit of water to a saucepan, and put it on low heat.
 Once the water gets hot enough, add the jar with deodorant inside, and stir the mixture for a few minutes, until it melts.